With the country in so much debt, the legal cannabis industry can bring in a windfall of revenue throughout New Jersey and the United States.

 It is expected that the revenue from legal cannabis will create a windfall for the state.
 Other vendors will be contributing to this in other locations, such as canna cabana and similar dispensaries.

 Nevada recently allowed the use and sale of cannabis for adults throughout the state.
 Extrapolating the monthly average over an entire year, it is estimated that Nevada has a $378 million annual cannabis industry.
 This represents a low estimate, considering sales seem to be accelerating.

-Last week United States’ Attorney Jeff Sessions rescinded federal guidance put into place during the Obama administration that prohibited federal funds to be used to police legal cannabis organizations.
-However, despite this decision, the New Jersey legislature is expected to move forward with policy allowing for the possession and distribution of cannabis for adults.
+Last week U.S. Attorney General Jeff Sessions rescinded federal guidance put into place during the Obama administration that prohibited federal funds to be used to police legalized cannabis organizations.
+Despite this decision, the New Jersey legislature is expected to move forward with a policy allowing for the possession and distribution of cannabis for adults.

-State Senate President Stephen Sweeney said the action taken by Sessions on Thursday was not going to deter New Jersey from moving forward with plans for legalization of recreational cannabis and that the decisions being made were not going to hinder the benefits for economic growth and social reform.
+State Senate President Steve Sweeney (D-Gloucester) said the action taken by Sessions on Thursday was not going to deter New Jersey from moving forward with plans for the legalization of recreational cannabis.
+The decisions being made were not going to hinder the benefits for economic growth and social reform.

 “We have taken a cautious and thoughtful approach in studying legalization for New Jersey and we have learned from the experience of other states,” Sweeney said.
 “We will continue to work towards legalization and will resist any attempts by Attorney General Sessions or the Trump Administration to impose its will on the states and to stop the progress that has been made to reform the prohibition-type mentality that criminalizes the use of marijuana.”

 Throughout the country, cannabis is a thriving industry.